the-mind/onlinesecurity.github.io/README.md

 ## Multipliers ##

-One of the most important concepts we learned in the Open Leaders X Program is the advanatage of Mentoring Multipliers as opposed to Centralized Learning.
+One of the most important concepts we learnt in the Open Leaders X Program is the advanatage of Mentoring Multipliers as opposed to Centralized Learning.

 __Centralized Learning__ - I run a large webinar that trains a 1,000 people a year